Dry Doddington Church

 The Church is extremely grateful to The Heritage Lottery Fund for their support and to everyone who has contributed in any way to the fund raising.

-The current major restoration project is for a new floor and fundraising is underway for this.
+The current major restoration project is for a new floor, repairs to internal plastering and upgrades to the electrical installation, and fundraising is underway for this.
 The present floor is very uneven and the timber sections are badly rotted and infested with woodworm.

 Future proposed restoration projects include repairs to the east window and other work to keep the building safe and to increase it's potential use by the wider community.